JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ### Reprinted from Six-O-Six Newsletter April 1986

-_One of the first to introduce people to _The URANTLA Book_ in Australia was Fred Robinson.
+_One of the first to introduce people to_ The URANTIA Book _in Australia was Fred Robinson.
 In ***April 1986*** Steve Shanahan, who knew Fred personally, wrote the following article._

 **Time for Reflection: Fred**